 Similarly, every morning you can pick one activity/topic/subject and decide that you will stay committed to it for the rest of the day.

-Looking at the subjects for too long is a work of a lazy mind.
+Looking at the subjects for too long is the work of a lazy mind.
 You can train your mind to act, for actions bear the fruits of all achievements in life.

 4. Don’t Waste Too Much Time In Choosing The Topics